AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/onboarding-screens-cloud/creating-an-environment.md

 ## Objective {#objective}

-## Steps to create an Environment for your Screens Project in Cloud Manager {steps-branch-creation}
+## Steps to create an Environment for your Screens Project in Cloud Manager {#steps-branch-creation}

 1. Navigate to Cloud Manager and select the icon to get to Cloud Manager Overview page.